 - Download the special UEFI-Boot image, available on our FTP-Server http://ftp.labdoo.org/download/install-disk/special_images/ and copy it to a local USB-drive or any local server.

-- Start Labtix, start the tool Clonezilla (icon on Labtix desktop) and proceed, make the drive with the special UEFI-image available - Important: use "Expert mode" and "restoredisk", mark -icds option.
-For experts: Or install Xubuntu ( I guess any other UEFI-based *buntu will do it ) in UEFI-mode to the device.
+- Start Labtix, run the Clonezilla tool (icon on the Labtix desktop) and make the drive with the special UEFI image available - Important: Use "expert mode" and "restoredisk", mark the option -icds .
+For experts: Or install Xubuntu (I think all other UEFI based * buntu do it too) in UEFI mode on the device.

-- When you use the UEFI-only image the size of the sda2 partition is pre-set to 80 GB, so e.g. a Labdoo image for a 80 GB disc-drives fits in.
-If you want to install an image for a 160 GB or 250 GB disc you have to enlarge sda2 partition by GParted.
+- If you use the prepared UEFI image, the size of the partition sda2 is set to 80 GB by default.
+A Labdoo image for 80 GB fits.
+If you want to install an image for a 160 GB or 250 GB hard drive, you have to enlarge the partition sda2 with GParted.

-- Start Clonezilla to replace sda2(!) of the installed UEFI-Boot image / Xubuntu by using "restoreparts" with sda1 of the Labdoo-image you want to install.
-Be sure to choose the target-partition sda2 when asked and the "-icds"-option in "Clonezilla advanced extra parameters".
-Be sure the option "-k Do NOT create a partition table..." is checked.
+- Start Clonezilla to replace sda2(!) of the installed UEFI-Boot image / Xubuntu by replacing "restoreparts" with sda1 of the Labdoo-image you want to install.
+Make sure you choose the target-partition sda2 when asked and the "-icds"-option in "Clonezilla advanced extra parameters".
+Make sure the option "-k Do NOT create a partition table..." is checked.

 - After installing sda2, use GParted to maximize sda2.
-Check if the "boot"- and "esp"-flags are set on sda1.
-To get the UUID of sda2 rightclick on it and choose "Information".
+Check if the "boot"- and "esp"-flags are set to sda1.
+To retrieve the UUID of sda2 right-click on it and select "Information".
 Mark the UUID and copy it with "Ctrl" + "C" to the clipboard.

-- Edit /EFI/ubuntu/grub.cfg on the EFI-bootpartition ( normally sda1, the small partition with 512MB ) with Geany and replace the given UUID with the UUID of sda2 you copied from GParted.
-E.g. by open SpaceFM -> sda1 -> navigate to /EFI/ubuntu/grub.cfg -> right mouse click -> open > Geany editor -> in line 1 you will see a UUID -> mark it and paste the new UUID.
+- Edit /EFI/ubuntu/grub.cfg in the EFI-bootpartition ( usually sda1, the small partition with 512MB ) with the editor Geany and replace the given UUID with the UUID of sda2 you copied by GParted.
+E.g. open SpaceFM -> sda1 -> navigate to /EFI/ubuntu/grub.cfg -> right mouse click -> open > Geany editor -> in line 1 you will see a UUID -> mark and paste the new UUID from the clipboard.
 Don't forget to save the file before closing Geany editor.

-- Shut down the device and reboot it.
-Now it should boot in UEFI-mode and you wil see the Labdoo log-in.
+- Shut down and restart the computer.
+Now it should start in UEFI mode and users will see the Labdoo login after a short time.